kwebio/kweb-docs/state.rst

 Kweb uses the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`_ to manage state.

 A Kweb app can be viewed as a mapping function between state on the server and the DOM within the end-user's web browser.

-Once this mapping is defined, any modification to the state propagates *automatically* to user's browser.
+Once this mapping is defined, simply modify this state and the change will propagate automatically to the browser.

 Building blocks
 ---------------